Madeleine of Valois: Wedding at Notre-Dame

 In preparation for the wedding, Francis I bought clothes and furnishings for Madeleine; jewels and gold chains were supplied by Regnault Danet, linen and cloths by Marie de Genevoise and Phillipe Savelon, clothes by the tailors Marceau Goursault and Charles Lacquait, veils by Jean Guesdon, and trimmings by Victor de Laval, who also made passementerie for a bed that Francis gave the couple.
 The goldsmith Thibault Hotman made silver plate for Madeleine.
 The merchants of the royal "argenterie", René Tardif and Robert Fichepain supplied silks and woollen cloth.
 A quantity of gold and silver trimmings for embroidering the clothes of Madeleine and her ladies were ordered from Baptiste Dalverge, a wire-drawer.
 A platform walkway was constructed from the Bishop's Palace to Notre-Dame de Paris.

 James bought a diamond "spousing ring" for his bride which cost 1,100 French crowns.
 After a Royal Entry into Paris on 31 December 1536, they were married at Notre-Dame on 1 January 1537.
 Madeleine wore "a precious close crown of gold upon her head, and under it a coif of gold set with stone very precious, with other sumptuous apparel according to her degree", and was attended by three "goodly ladies in cloth of gold gorgeously decked as waiters of the bride".

+According to the English diplomat John Wallop, the cloth of gold clothes of the French ladies and princesses were smothered with embroidery, pearls, and gemstones.
+James's Scottish retinue of "goodly gentlemen, and very proper men ... were right well apparrelled after the French fashion".

 There was a banquet that night in the Great Hall of the Palais de la Cité. at end, James V and others entered dancing in a masque.
 Over the next two weeks there were further celebrations and tournaments at the Château de la Tournelle and Louvre.
+Costumes for a masque were provided by Louis Delaune.
 The wedding festivities in 1537 were similar to those of 24 April 1558, for the wedding of Mary, Queen of Scots, and Francis, Dauphin of France.

 Francis I provided Madeleine with a generous dowry of 100,000 écu, and a further 30,000 francs settled on James V. According to the marriage contract made at Blois, Madeleine renounced her and any of her heirs' claims to the French throne.
 If James died first, Madeleine would retain for her lifetime assets including the Earldoms of Fife, Strathearn, Ross, and Orkney with Falkland Palace, Stirling Castle, and Dingwall Castle, with the Lordship of Galloway and Threave Castle.